suchmememanyskill/space-shooter/README.md

 # space-shooter
-something i made when i was bored - 3ds
+something i made when i was bored for the 3ds